top of page

 About the Care Pathway

 • Principles: Based on recommendations drawn from established clinical guidelines, integrating the best available evidence, clinical expertise, and patient preferences.
-Treatments are aligned with current guideline-supported practices and expert consensus.
+Treatment considerations are aligned with current guideline-supported practices.
 Developed with input from professional leaders, clinicians, and researchers.

 • Target Audience: Supports clinicians who deliver conservative care and informs those who do not but may see people with these conditions for referral or co-management.
 Provides essential, concise guidance on key steps of a clinical encounter, with access to detailed information by clicking on specific sections.
 Includes a downloadable one-page quick guide for quick access to key information.